bastian-lengen-epfl/NameToBeFound/README.md

   * `/Data/SNe_Hubble.csv` containing the data from high-z SNe for the redshift-magnitude diagram.

 ### Cepheids Data
-The .csv have to be in a specific form in order to run the code.
-For the **Cepheids** the columns have to be in that order:
+The `.csv` have to be in a specific form in order to run the code.
+The columns name are not revelant but their order is.

+For the `/Data/Cepheids.csv`the columns have to be in that order:
 1. Galaxy host
 2. log10 of the pulsation period
 3. Wesenheit magnitude